A man doing a pull up using a weighted vest.

 What Are The Benefits Of Weighted Vests

-Well the research has shown that weighted vest exercises have numerous benefits across a wide range of bodily functions, this includes:
+Research has shown that weighted vest exercises have numerous benefits across a wide range of bodily functions, this includes:

 • Endurance and strength training - working out with extra weight will increase the forces of resistance that your muscles experience, making them work harder and grow back stronger (which also means bigger!) (source).